 Visual Cues: Practical Data Visualization, by Peter R. Keller and Mary M. Keller, published in 1992 by IEEE Computer Society Press.
 ISBN 0-8186-3102-3.
 This book has gone out of print; there is a class set available for students taking the class.
 They are on reserve in Sitterson 208, the reading room overlooking the bus stop.
 They are to the right as you come in, at about knee level, on the East wall right behind the pillar (sometimes there is a chair pushed back against this bookshelf that hides them).

 Several downloadable documents from Kitware that describe the visualization software to be used in the course.
-In the past, this has been VTK, Paraview, and VolView will be used as part of teaching the use of a visualization toolkit.
-These include the Paraview user's guide, and the VolView user's guide.
-Here is a description of how to get Paraview, VolView, and VTK.
+In the past, this has been VTK: currently, Paraview and VolView will be used as part of teaching the use of a visualization toolkit.
+You may want to get the VolView user's guide; the ParaView guide is included in the installer.
+Here is a description of how to get Paraview and VolView.

 Other useful (not required) texts: The three wonderful books by Edward R. Tufte are also on reserve in the reading room.